srares13/keyboard-cursors-and-selections/IMPORTANT_CHANGES.md

 <br>

--  This being siad, to avoid confusion, the feature _"If you discard the active selections, the inactive selections will reappear"_ will be dropped.
+-  This being siad, to keep things simpler, the feature _"If you discard the active selections, the inactive selections will reappear"_ will be dropped.
+Now you can do that on demand, by hitting the `KCS: Undo` command.

 <br>
 <br>